Organize your adventure.

 Do you need a guide for Mont Blanc?

 No, there is no mandatory permit or guide requirement in France.
 But for anyone without confirmed glaciated terrain experience, using a certified UIAGM mountain guide is strongly recommended.
-Around 20,000 people attempt the ascent each year; 50% reach the summit.
+Between 15,000 and 20,000 attempts are recorded each summer according to the Compagnie des Guides de Chamonix, with a success rate of 40 to 65% depending on weather and support.

 High-altitude guides